-Labeled antibodies and antibody fragments have been developed for PET imaging, but the target-to-background ratios have often been unsatisfactory.
+Labelled antibodies and antibody fragments have been developed for PET imaging, but the target-to-background ratios have often been unsatisfactory.
 In pretargeted imaging a two-step approach is used to overcome the problems: in pretargeting step, an unlabelled immunoconjugate is administered and allowed to redistribute in the body until it is either bound to its specific tissue targets or cleared from the body.
-Immunoconjugate has also another binding site, for which a labeled small molecular compound (hapten, reporter, tracer) is then injected.
-In the second step (“click”), the tracer binds covalently to the immunoconjugate.
+Immunoconjugate has also another binding site, for which a labeled small molecular compound (hapten, reporter, radiotracer) is then injected.
+In the second step ("click"), the radiotracer binds covalently to the immunoconjugate.
 Alternative to the covalent click reaction is to use a bispecific antibody, possibly with a hapten binding additional Fab fragment attached.
 This procedure provides better target-to-background ratios with shorter scan times, and in addition to immuno-PET, also has applications in radioimmunotherapy of cancer.

 Pretargeting techniques are usually based on antibodies, antibody fragments, or affibodies targeted against tumour antigen, but any ligand/receptor systems could be used, including oligonucleotide aptamers, peptides, and nanoparticles.
 Also several techniques for the second step have been proposed.
 Good results have been obtained using affinity enhancement system (AES), where the labeled hapten has two (bivalent) or more binding sites for the immunoconjugate.
 Labelled hapten therefore binds very tightly to pretargeted (tumour) cells, while the non-bound hapten is excreted quickly from the body.